-5.31.
+- 5.31.
 In making assumptions about the amount of material available to be released in the event of an accident, account should be taken of the time interval before action is taken to stop the leak.
-For example, pipeline valves may close automatically, thus isolating the ruptured section quickly.
+For example, pipeline valves may close automatically, thus isolating the ruptured section quickly. - 5.32.

-5.32.
 With buried pipelines, the soil cover is usually insufficient to prevent the escape of released gases.
 Seepage might occur or gas might escape through fractures or discontinuities.
-In all cases, when the characteristics of the gaseous release to the atmosphere have been established, a model should be selected to determine the dispersion of the gas towards the nuclear installation site.
+In all cases, when the characteristics of the gaseous release to the atmosphere have been established, a model should be selected to determine the dispersion of the gas towardstoward the nuclear installation site.
 The dispersion of the plume is primarily governed by the meteorological conditions at the time of release.
 Given the large degree of uncertainty associated with meteorological and other factors involved in plume modelling, consideration should be given, at least initially, to using a simplified dispersion model with conservative assumptions.

-5.33.
-The following are example of parameters that should be considered in relation to the release of hazardous material (see Table 2):

-- (a) Nature of material - Physical properties: - Density, temperature and pressure, as contained; - Density, temperature (including freezing and boiling temperatures), partial vapour pressures under ambient conditions; - Flow characteristics under ambient conditions. - -Chemical properties: - Composition; - Reactivity with environmental and atmospheric materials. - (b) Radiochemistry; - (c) Flashpoint or ignition temperature; - (d) Maximum credible release, or frequency versus quantity release relationship.
+- 5.33.
+The following are examples of hazard parameters that should be considered in relation to the release of hazardous material (see Table 2 in the Appendix): - (a) Nature of material: - -Physical properties: - o Density, temperature and pressure, as contained; - O Density, temperature (including freezing and boiling temperatures), partial vapour pressures under ambient conditions; - o Flow characteristics under ambient conditions. - Chemical properties: - Composition; - o Reactivity with environmental and atmospheric materials. - (b) Radiochemistry; - (c) Flashpoint or ignition temperature; - (d) Maximum credible release, or frequency versus quantity release relationship.
 This involves gathering data and parameters in relation to the storage or process, such as dimension, horizontal or vertical storage, maximum pressure rupture, height and shape of the release.
-In the case of a chemical reaction leading to a release, the release rate due to the chemical reaction should be known as well as location of the source release (i.e. size and height of the stack); - (e) Meteorological and topographical characteristics of the region; - (f) Bathymetric and tidal characteristics of the coastal region; - (g) Water course and flooding characteristics of the fluvial region; - (h) For underground sources, geological seepage routes and opportunities for liquid concentration; - (i) Existing protective and mitigatory measures at the source location; - (j) Type of the soil and subsoil (e.g. nature, roughness, permeability).
+In the case of a chemical reaction leading to a release, the release rate due to the chemical reaction should be known as well as the location of the source release (i.e. size and height of the stack); should be known. - (e) Meteorological and topographical characteristics of the region; - (f) Bathymetric and tidal characteristics of the coastal region. - (g) Water course and flooding characteristics of the fluvial region. - (h) For underground sources, geological seepage routes and opportunities for liquid concentration; - (i) Existing protective and mitigatory measures at the source location. - (j) Type of the soil and subsoil (e.g. nature, roughness, permeability).

-5.34.
-The following are example of parameters that should be considered (see Table 4 (5) and
+- 5.34.
+The following are example of examples of load characterization parameters that should be considered (see Table 4 (5) and (6)):) in the Appendix):

 - (a) Asphyxiant or toxic materials:

 - -Concentration and quantity as a function of time;

-- -Volatility in ambient conditions;
+- Volatility in ambient conditions;

 - Toxicity and asphyxiant limits.

 - (b) Corrosive or radioactive liquids:

 - -Concentration and quantity as a function of time;

-- -Corrosiveness and radioactive content.
+- Corrosiveness and radioactive content.

 - (c) Location of material (e.g. over or in the sea, overground or underground).